 10 Minutes Serves 2

 A salmon and cucumber sandwich is a quintessential British classic that takes you right back to genteel afternoon teas on Victorian croquet lawns.
 Alternatively, you can bring it bang up to date as a tasty, finger-food snack to keep hunger at bay while you’re catching up on Facebook.
-Very easy to make, yet extremely tasty and immensely enjoyable, this is one of the best things you can do with simple sliced bread and a can of our delicious and healthy Wild Pink or Red Salmon.
+Very easy to make, yet extremely tasty and immensely enjoyable, this salmon recipe is one of the best things you can do with simple sliced bread and a can of our delicious and healthy Wild Red or Pink Salmon.
 Get cracking and find out for yourself why salmon cucumber sandwiches are so popular with everyone.

 - A little butter or your usual spread

 - 1 170g tin John West Wild Red or Pink Salmon • Skinless and Boneless

 - A squeeze of lemon juice

 Caught in the cold clear waters off Alaska and Canada, our wild pink salmon is packed with flavour and nutrition.
 The salmon is skinless and boneless, making it incredibly convenient to add to your favourite pasta dish or salad for a boost of protein and omega-3.